sbuTech101/CloudSecurity/README.md

 In my part1 take you into creating the virtual machine using Azure.

 **specs:**

-Here we have a virtual machine running on azure.
+Virtual machine running on azure.
-And the specs are as follows:
 Name- Tpot-vm
 Region – East US available on Zone 2
 Security Type – Standard
- Ubuntu Minimal 24.04 LTS –x64 Gen2
+buntu Minimal 24.04 LTS –x64 Gen2
 And our virtual machine size is Standard E2s V3 (2 Cups, 16Gib memory)
 Vm Architecture x64